katchke/rag-api/README.md

 ## Decisions
-Certain decisions were made during this assignment to save time because of which the final solution deviates slightly from the assigned problem statement.

-- Research papers were obtained from Arxiv rather than Google Scholar to avoid getting banned by Google for scraping their website
-    - The search "lithium ion" returns approx. 750 papers on Arxiv.
-All of these were scraped and ingested into DB.
 - Avoided too much preprocessing to reduce implementation time.
 The application can be further improved by cleaning the research paper content (for eg: images, equations, citations and so on.)
-- The provided directory structure was changed to make the codebase simpler for the assignment.
 - Tested with 750 papers scraped from Arxiv.
 Testing with a higher number of documents and implementing scaling would have resulted in higher costs (eg: use of AWS, OpenAI credits etc.)